Military Aligned Programming

 Viterbo University accepts military transfer credit based upon the standards of the American Council on Education (ACE) for military training and previous college coursework.

-Viterbo University provides veterans and active duty military students the opportunity to enroll in certain programs at a reduced tuition rate.
-The reduced tuition rate is limited to students in the adult learning business administration degree programs in:
+Viterbo University provides military-aligned students and their spouses the opportunity to enroll in certain programs at a reduced tuition rate.
+The reduced tuition rate is limited to students in the bachelor completion business administration degree programs in:

 - accounting degree completion (online classes)